Nopied/MannVsMann/README.md

 In April 2021, [Mikusch](https://github.com/Mikusch) decided to completely rewrite the plugin from the ground up with many needed fixes and additional gameplay elements.

+Forked by Nopied, for personal server use only.

 ## Features

 - Working Mann vs. Machine mechanics in regular gameplay